College Credit Plus

 - Take the Placement Test on the Chillicothe campus and place college ready in English and reading subjects.
 You may call the Testing Center at 740.774.7754 to schedule the placement test.

-- To download the College Credit Plus Application, please click (here [PDF]).
+- To apply for the College Credit Plus program, please apply (online here).

 - If you are eligible to participate in the program, we will notify you by mail.